 1. Reduce Risk

 One of the main benefits is risk management.
 If a company undertakes multiple trades, or has separate investments such as property, then stripping these out into separate subsidiary companies under the common control of a holding company should be considered.
 Under a group structure, the risk to the trade of the subsidiaries would be minimised should one part of the overall group perform poorly or become insolvent.
 This would not be the case if everything was operated within a single company.

 2. Asset Protection

-A holding company can be used to hold the valuable assets of a business such as property and equipment.
+A holding company can be used to hold the valuable assets of a business such as trading or investment property, plant and machinery, intellectual property and excess cash to allow for investments.
 The subsidiaries then take on the daily operations of the business and its trading responsibilities.
-The assets held can be leased to the subsidiaries but should be protected from creditors and other liabilities that the subsidiary companies may incur.
+The assets held can be leased to the subsidiaries if required, but should be protected from creditors and general inherent risks that are associated with trading companies.

 3. Tax Benefits

 Dividends can pass between the subsidiary companies and the holding company without incurring tax charges.
 Furthermore, tax exemptions available mean that where a company owns more than 10% of the shares in another company and sells those shares, there is usually no tax to pay on any gains arising.

 There may be admin and central services functions that are utilised by different businesses.
 These can sit naturally within a holding company, which then makes charges to the subsidiaries so that the costs are shared appropriately amongst them.

 I want to understand the benefits of a Holding Company?

 It is important to obtain advice when considering the use of a holding company to avoid any surprise tax charges.
 Shorts can assist with this by planning the transactions necessary to change the structure, contacting HM Revenue & Customs to obtain the necessary clearances and ensuring that the transactions do not trigger any Capital Gains Tax or Stamp Duty charges by taking advantage of various exemptions and reliefs available.